tmacoin/tmapostapp/README.md

 Send Secure(similiar to cellular text messaging):
 * Recipient TMA Address: this is the address your are sending money
 * Fee in satoshis: the fee you are charging to send Coins
-* Expiring after # blocks: data to expire or deleted after number of bloacks created after the bloack to include this transaction
+* Expiring after # blocks: data to expire or deleted after number of blocks created after the block to include this transaction
 * Subject: information which will expire
 * Body: information which will expire after number blocks mined